 A) This question almost always follows on from the last question.
 The answer is the most resounding “no” that is possible.
 Central Asians drink like fish.
 Fish with drinking problems.
 They love their vodka and cognac, just to name a couple of favourites, and they are mostly drunk straight.
-Beer is at best a refreshing beverage to enjoy as one might have a juice and is reserved mostly for women and children.
-In this way they have taken after their former Russian overlords.
+Beer is at best a refreshing beverage to enjoy as one might have juice and is reserved mostly for women and children.
+In this way, they have taken after their former Russian overlords.

 Q) What’s the food like?

 A) Occasionally you can come across some of the most delicious and succulent marinated meat you may ever have eaten, but at other times you will feel like you’re eating leather.
 One thing is for sure, the variety is minimal and Central Asia is certainly not a great place for vegetarians.
 On one tour we had an amazing individual, but unfortunately, his vegetarianism meant he mainly ate chips (French-fries for the Americans out there) until he managed to find a box of cereal.
-Of course in the cities there are more options than in the country, and there are some local dishes that you might really like, but all in all, this isn’t a region to be visited for its fine cuisine.
+Of course in the cities, there are more options than in the country, and there are some local dishes that you might really like, but all in all, this isn’t a region to be visited for its fine cuisine.

 Q) Is it really backwards?

 A) So many of the questions we get are along the lines of “Do they have internet?”
-“Do they have television?”
+“Do they have a television?”
 “Do they live in houses?”.
-Being part of what was the second world meant that the basic infrastructure and social safety net was developed to a reasonable standard.
+Being part of what was the second world meant that the basic infrastructure and the social safety net was developed to a reasonable standard.
 Today you will find all your worldwide sport live on satellite TV.
 You’ll be able to read your emails and watch Netflix and while some small communities, not unlike the indigenous people you might find in North America or Australia, live more traditional lifestyles, most people live in anything from brand new modern condos and skyscrapers, lovely quarter acre blocks with large houses to brutalist Stalinist reinforced concrete Soviet style apartment blocks.

 Of course the most common question/statement of all is: